mdominguezd/Hear_n_Now/README.md

 ## GeoData

 Files used for visualization purposes in the story maps created.
-* `NL_Hotspots.geojson` : File with the Bird biodiversity hotspots of he Netherlands accoding to eBird.
+* `NL_Hotspots.geojson` : File with the Bird biodiversity hotspots of the Netherlands according to eBird.
 * `Corrine_1990_2018.zip`: Zippped folder with .tif files that show the land cover change from 1990 to 2018.
 * `Het_Heirinck_VI.zip`: Zipped folder with .tif files of vegetation indices calculated for the area around Het Reirink, Achterhoek, the Netherlands.
 * Go [here](https://drive.google.com/file/d/16ETHCfMj3_QmN5gU960lUimnDYm53WPD/view?usp=sharing) to download the point clouds.
+The point clouds were acquired using the Green Valley Mobile Laser Scanner in the surroundings of the Reirink, Achterhoek, The Netherlands.

+## Google Colab code
 * Check the code with which we calculated the acoustic indices of the audios [here](https://colab.research.google.com/drive/1w5arc29Hxe52qfZgo6AdiwFBEkXkKK4z?usp=sharing)
+* The code used to get the Bird species can be accessed [here](https://colab.research.google.com/drive/19_LIVrV9PAirAP_alEODXYTYxgUOrZ7P?usp=sharing)

 ## BirdData

 Excel file with all of the bird observation during the day when audio was recorded in the Achterhoek.
 (24 and 25 May 2023)

-## IDV Documents
+## IDVDocuments

 This folder includes the `data management plan` and the `case study` document.